 “Listen, I tell you a mystery: We will not all sleep, but we will all be changed–in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.” –1 Corinthians 15:51-52

 It sounds like a fairy tale ― most of it, at any rate.
 Mansions in heaven.
 No more crying, pain, disease or ugliness of any kind.
-A Creator-King who made the entire universe out of nothing, who is so just that blood must be spilled for violations of his holy law, yet so loving that he is willing to stand in and take the punishment for his creatures, who are busy killing, maiming, raping and pillaging while he is arranging for their pardons.
+A Creator-King who made the entire universe out of nothing, who is so just that blood must be spilled for violations of his holy law, yet so loving that he is willing to stand in and take the punishment for his creatures, who are busy killing, maiming and pillaging while he is arranging for their pardons.
 No one is excluded from the offer ― not even those who drive the spikes into his son’s wrists.

 Impossible.
 And yet many men who walked with Jesus went to their own hideous deaths rather than retract the strange story ― a tale they told all over the world.
 Some of the most gruesome stories involved the Apostles, most of whom were ordered to renounce their faith ― or die.
-Peter was crucified, but when the time came, he requested that he be turned upside-down, since he believed he wasn’t worthy to die in the same manner as his Master.
+Peter was crucified, but when the time came, he requested that he be turned upside-down, since he wasn’t worthy to die in the same manner as his Master.
 Philip and Andrew were tortured and crucified.
 However, Philip kept preaching to the crowd from the cross and managed to convince the proconsul to release Andrew.
 Later, Andrew was crucified in earnest (upside-down this time) and, like Philip, continued to preach to onlookers while he was dying.
 Thomas was speared to death.
 James (son of Zebedee) was beheaded.
 James (the other James) was stoned, but one of his executioners became impatient and hastened his death by dashing his brains out with a club.
 Simon and Jude were rumored to have been sawed or axed to death.
 There are different accounts of how Matthew died, including being killed with a sword and burned alive.
 Bartholomew was skinned alive and beheaded.
 John was arrested and thrown into a cauldron of boiling oil, but he miraculously survived and was exiled to the island of Patmos.
 He is the only Apostle who died as an old man.

-Saul of Tarsus, whose chief occupation was arresting and murdering Christians, claimed to see Jesus as he was traveling to Damascus to secure letters authorizing him to arrest more Christians (Acts 9:3-6).
+Saul of Tarsus, whose chief occupation was arresting and murdering Christians, claimed to have seen Jesus as he was traveling to Damascus to secure letters authorizing him to arrest more Christians (Acts 9:3-6).
 His experience was sufficiently penetrating to turn a Christ-hating Jew into the greatest Christian missionary the world has ever seen.
-Paul (as he came to be called after his conversion) must have seen something spectacular, since his testimony cost him several trips to prison and resulted in his being flogged five times (39 lashes each), beaten with rods three times, stoned (he was presumed dead after this incident but later got up and walked away), and shipwrecked three times (2 Corinthians 11:23-27) .
+Paul (as he was called after his conversion) must have seen something spectacular, since his testimony cost him several trips to prison and resulted in his being flogged five times (39 lashes each), beaten with rods three times, stoned (he was presumed dead after this incident but later got up and walked away), and shipwrecked three times (2 Corinthians 11:23-27) .
 These were just the more noteworthy episodes, all of which he could have avoided if he had just gone back to dismissing Jesus and enjoying the luxurious life of a wealthy Pharisee.
 Instead, he endured every kind of impoverishment and was eventually martyred for his trouble.